pynenc/pynenc/README.md

 - **Modular Plugin Architecture**: Pynenc is built with modularity at its core, supporting various backend implementations through a plugin system.
 Choose from:

+  - **Memory Backend**: Built-in development/testing mode for local execution (single-host only, not suitable for distributed systems; only compatible with ThreadRunner for memory save)
+  - **SQLite Backend**: Built-in backend for testing on a single host (not suitable for distributed systems; compatible with any runner that shares the same database file)
   - **Redis Plugin** (`pynenc-redis`): Production-ready distributed task management
   - **MongoDB Plugin** (`pynenc-mongodb`): Document-based storage with full feature support
-  - **Memory Backend**: Built-in development/testing mode for local execution
+  - **RabbitMQ Plugin** (`pynenc-rabbitmq`): Message queue-based broker for distributed task orchestration

   The plugin system allows easy extension with additional databases, message queues, and services, enabling customization for different operational needs and environments.